advigator/guides/src/pages/docs/analytics.md

 ---
 title: Analytics
 ---
-Analyze performance of your advertising campaigns
+Deep dive on data from campaigns managed by Advigator.
 ---
-In Analytics you can deep dive on data from campaigns managed by Advigator.

 ## Group data by custom field

 You can aggregate data by _account, marketplace, campaign group, campaign type, match type, ad groups etc.._